Podiatric Surgery Residency

 During PGY-3, residents rotate three days per week at Hennepin Healthcare and two days per week at our affiliated sites.
 PGY-3 residents split the year as chief residents.

 Residents pursue in-depth study of a topic of their choice through an elective surgical rotation of four weeks and finalize their individual research topic.

-Leadership experience includes assisting the program director in developing rotation schedule, quarterly M&M review of cases, and in student instruction.
+Leadership experience includes assisting the program director in developing a rotation schedule, quarterly M&M review of cases, and in student instruction.